European integration and national law: A theory of administrative behaviour in complex institutional settings (COMPLEX)

 National agencies interpret and practice the EU’s secondary laws.
 These agencies are double hatted: they serve their respective national ministries, and are at the same time part of the multilevel EU administration.
 COMPLEX investigates how this practice affects national law.
 In order to reach correct decisions, independent agencies must possess political literacy to heed the administrative values of accuracy, effective performance and fairness.

 The project introduces three modes of incorporation: instrumental, advocatory, and conciliatory.
 They build on different epistemic logics and different administrative rationalities.
 The models give rise to distinct conjectures to how agencies practice EU law and hence, why they sometimes err.
 Depending on the mode of incorporation, the effects are expected to be diminutive, selective, or comprehensive, respectively.

 The primary objective of COMPLEX is to establish the effects of EU law on the practicing of national law.
-COMPLEX further aims to establish whether there is context sensitive variation in interpreting and practicing EU law and to develop a theory of administrative behaviour in complex settings.
+COMPLEX investigates whether there is context sensitive variation in interpreting and practicing EU law.
+What would a theory of administrative behaviour in complex settings look like?